-MAINTENANCE AND CLEANING
+MAINTENANCE & CLEANING

-GENERAL MAINTENANCE
+GENERAL MAINTENANICE

-- The exhaust fan for the ventilation hood should be turned on whenever the cooking equipment underneath the hood is in use or warm. - 2.
-The hood should be wiped down daily or as frequently as necessary with a wet cloth or sponge to keep grease from accumulating. - 3.
+- 1. The exhaust fan for the ventilation hood should be turned on whenever the cooking appliances underneath the hood are in use or warm. - 2.
+The hood should be wiped down daily, or as frequently as necessary, with a wet cloth or sponge to keep grease from accumulating. - 3.
 Fire suppression specialists should be contracted to maintain the fire suppression system in accordance with the codes of the local governing authority.
-The fire suppression installer can assist you with this. - 4.
-Grease cups (generally located at the bottom ends of the filter track) should be removed, emptied, and replaced as often as necessary to avoid overflowing.
-Check daily until there is a confident and appropriate schedule. - 5.
-The exhaust fan and make up air fan should be inspected, greased (lubricated), and cleaned every six months unless otherwise specified by the manufacturer. - 6.
-The exhaust duct system should also be cleaned as necessary to avoid excessive grease buildup.
+The fire suppression installer may be able to assist you with this upon request. - 4.
+Grease containers (generally located at the bottom ends of the filter track) should be removed, emptied, and replaced as often as necessary to avoid overflowing.
+Check daily until there is a confident and appropriate schedule has been determined. - 5.
+The exhaust fan and make up air fan should be inspected, greased (lubricated), and cleaned every six months, unless otherwise specified by the manufacturer. - 6.
+The exhaust duct system should also be cleaned as often as necessary to avoid excessive grease buildup.
 The frequency of cleaning necessary may vary depending on the system load. - 7.
-Should changes to the cooking equipment or lineup be made, consult your hood supplier and your fire suppression specialists about appropriate hood and fire system adjustments or replacement. - 8.
+Should changes to the cooking appliances or lineup be made, consult your hood supplier and your fire suppression specialists about appropriate hood and fire system adjustments or replacement. - 8.
 Light bulbs should be replaced as necessary to maintain adequate lighting on the cooking surface.
 Use an adequate ladder to safely reach the lights.
-Do not do this while the cooking equipment is hot. - 9.
-Should airflow reduce, inspect the filters for grease build up or foreign objects.
+Do not do this while cooking appliances are hot. - 9.
+Should exhaust be reduced, inspect the filters for grease build up or foreign objects.
 Remove as necessary or replace the filters.
 Should the problem continue, have a mechanical contractor inspect the fan and exhaust system. - 10.
-Filters:

-Baffle- Remove, wipe down, and replace regularly.

-Discard and buy new when clogged or worn.

-Cartridge - Remove, wash, and replace as necessary.

-(Recommended weekly)

-11. Should an earthquake or other damage inflicting incidence occur, call a mechanical contractor to inspect all structural supports for damage, and all duct for leaks.
+Filters: - Baffle Remove, wipe down, and replace regularly. - Discard and buy new once clogged, ineffective or worn. - Cartridge Remove, wash, and replace as necessary.
+(Recommended weekly) - 11.
+Should an earthquake or other damage inflicting incident occur, call a mechanical contractor to inspect all structural supports for damage, and all ducts for leaks.